orangerdev/orangerdev/README.md

 ### 🌟 What Sets Me Apart
 My specialty is crafting custom WordPress and WooCommerce solutions that can't be handled by off-the-shelf plugins.
 With my extensive experience, I transform complex requirements into elegant and functional solutions, ensuring my clients' websites stand out in the digital landscape.
 Besides my technical prowess, I possess excellent leadership skills, driving teams to success and fostering collaboration.

+Not only that, my current endeavor involves developing Google Spreadsheets with AppScript, a fascinating project that allows me to integrate it with OpenAI.
+This integration has opened up a plethora of features, including data crawling and analytics, which I find incredibly exciting.

 ### 🎵 Let's Get Funky!
 When I'm not coding, you can find me grooving to funky tunes, exploring new coffee shops, and diving into the world of sci-fi literature.
 Feel free to check out my repositories and don't hesitate to reach out if you're interested in collaboration, learning, or just a good old tech chat!